 On the typical mortgage loan, it is possible (if not likely) that the balance of the secured obligation may change between the date that a secured creditor issues a payoff statement and the proposed payoff date.
-Such a change could occur for a variety of reasons: e.g., the applicable interest rate changed (if the mortgage note bears a variable rate or includes a provision for default interest); the borrower had made a previous payment that had been posted to the borrower's account but was subsequently returned for insufficient funds; the loan is a home equity loan and the borrower makes an additional draw on the line of credit following the payoff statement request; the lender had to advance additional funds to protect its security.
-Subsection (f) does permit the secured creditor to issue a payoff statement providing that the balance may be subject to change prior to the payoff date, but only if the payoff statement provides sufficient information to permit the entitled person to obtain a reliable updated payoff amount on the payoff date or the immediately preceding business day (e.g., by telephone, facsimile transmission, or electronic mail).
+Such a change could occur for a variety of reasons, e.g., a change in the applicable interest rate (if the mortgage note bears a variable rate or includes a provision for default interest); the borrower had made a previous payment that had been posted to the borrower's account but was subsequently returned for insufficient funds; the loan is a home equity loan and the borrower makes an additional draw on the line of credit following the payoff statement request; or the lender had to advance additional funds to protect its security.
+Subsection (e) does permit the secured creditor to issue a payoff statement providing that the balance may be subject to change prior to the payoff date, but only if the payoff statement provides sufficient information to permit the entitled person to obtain a reliable updated payoff amount on the payoff date or the immediately preceding business day (e.g., by telephone, facsimile transmission, or electronic mail).

 8. Payoff statement: fees and charges.
-Subsection (g) provides that a secured creditor must provide one payoff statement without charge during any six-month period, but permits the secured creditor to impose a fee for issuing an additional payoff statement during that six-month period.
-The secured creditor cannot impose a fee for sending a corrected payoff statement or for updating a qualified payoff statement issued under subsection (f).
+Subsection (f) provides that a secured creditor must provide one payoff statement without charge during any six-month period, but permits the secured creditor to impose a fee for issuing an additional payoff statement during that six-month period.
+The secured creditor cannot impose a fee for sending a corrected payoff statement or for updating a qualified payoff statement issued under subsection (e).
 Under subsection (a), a payoff statement would become ineffective 30 days after it was issued.
-After that time, the secured creditor would have no obligation to provide a free updated payoff amount under subsection (g).
+After that time, the secured creditor would have no obligation to provide a free updated payoff amount under subsection (f).

-Subsection (h) provides that a secured creditor may not be required to send a payoff statement by means other than first-class mail (unless the security instrument so requires).
+Subsection (g) provides that a secured creditor may not be required to send a payoff statement by means other than first-class mail (unless the security instrument so requires).
 If the entitled person requests an expedited manner of delivery and the secured creditor agrees (e.g., by overnight commercial delivery service or facsimile transmission), the creditor may charge a reasonable fee for complying with the requested manner of delivery.
+Subsection (h) permits the secured creditor to include in the payoff statement any permissible fees for issuance or expedited delivery of a payoff statement.